 We’ve all been there.
 Having a license is just the start of your ham radio learning (and you just thought you were done studying…).
 Most of us learned how to be a ham from other hams (in old radio vernacular they are called “Elmers” (for a reason I’ve long forgotten), but a better term is “Mentor” – someone who can help you get started and hopefully avoid the common mistakes and pitfalls that are common for new hams.

 So we’ve tried to encapsulate a brief bit of that knowledge here on the RWK Website… in what we call the RWK University.
 It’s an outline and bits of knowledge for your journey as a new Technician (and your further journey as you upgrade to a General Class license).
+You can see all the RWK University units in the column on the right and on the RWK University page.
 There’s no substitute for a real live Mentor, or more than one, or a whole club full of mentors, so we hope that you will join the RWK and let us help you.
 If not the RWK, find a local club in your area that you can tap the knowledge of.

 In the mean time, we urge you to read and view our curated material – some original from us, some from what we consider authorities in various aspects of Ham Radio.
 It will hopefully answer many of your questions – if it doesn’t, please let us know – and get you down the road towards doing all the things that your hard-earned Technician License allows you to do!